Looking for fun things to do with kids in Nashville? This guide, written by a Nashville mom, has all the best things to do in Nashville with kids.

 As a mom of the three kids (ages 11, 8 and 5), we have done all the touristy experiences and so much more.
 Nashville is a great city for families with many fun experiences.
 If you are planning a Nashville vacation or are a local looking to do something fresh to do, this list has everything!

-Below is a list of our family's favorite recommendations for Nashville vacations.
+Below is a list of our family's favorite recommendations for Nashville vacations or things for Nashville families to do in the city.
 My kids worked with me on this list to make sure everything is a good recommendation.

 Nashville Public Library's Puppet Show